scottish-pl-institute/spls/CONDUCT.md

 ## License and attribution

-This Code of Conduct is directly adapted from the [https://wiki.creativecommons.org/wiki/Slack/Code_of_Conduct](Creative Commons Slack CoC) and distributed under a Creative Commons Attribution-ShareAlike license.
+This Code of Conduct is directly adapted from the [Creative Commons Slack CoC](https://wiki.creativecommons.org/wiki/Slack/Code_of_Conduct) and distributed under a Creative Commons Attribution-ShareAlike license.